drkvogel/bb-quizzes/notes/do.md

 ## todo

+hoops - allow explan text to be wider hoops - abandon seems to trigger of its own accord hoops - implement form submit

 * Implement the re-sizing algorithm for Matrix as specified previously (cap to stop shrinking at 320px)
 * Implement re-sizing in Hoops and finish the interface for that program.
 * Complete documentation for Matrix and produce similar for Hoops,